- West Virginia

 The ideal base for both fishing and rafting is Fayetteville, southeast of Charleston and the gateway to the spectacular New River Gorge (which actually dates back at least 65 million years).
 Falling almost 230 meters in just 80-or-so kilometers, it attracts whitewater rafters, whose accommodation, dining and equipment needs are supplied by area riverside outfitters.

-Charleston’s skyline is dominated by the golden dome of the State Capitol.
+An icon of Charleston's skyline, the golden dome of the State Capitol

 A Coal Mine and an Elegant Resort